If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Darkening of the skin (called hyperpigmentation)

-- Lightheadedness or fainting upon standing, most often caused by low blood pressure
+- Lightheadedness or fainting upon standing, due to low blood pressure

 - Cravings for salty foods

-- Sudden, severe pain in the abdomen, lower back, or legs
+- Sudden, severe pain in the abdomen (lower stomach), lower back, or legs

 - Confusion or slurred speech